#6 – The Need For Contribution

 And so we come to the 6th and final week of our series on The 6 Core Human Needs.
-We’ve had a close look at the deep seated human need for Certainty, Uncertainty (or security), Significance, Love & Connection, and Growth – and we’ve examined how meeting these needs governs every decision we make.
+We’ve had a close look at the deep-seated human need for Certainty, Uncertainty (or security), Significance, Love & Connection, and Growth – and we’ve examined how meeting these needs governs every decision we make.
 We’ve also elevated our awareness of the kinds of behaviours we produce when these needs are unmet.
 Last week, we noted that the first four needs are needs of the personality whereas the last two are considered needs of the spirit.
-If all your energy is taken up trying to manage the first four needs and you’re unable to attend to the last two, true satisfaction will always allude you.
+If all your energy is taken up trying to manage the first four needs and you’re unable to attend to the last two, true satisfaction will always elude you.

 Today, we reach our final Core Human Need – the need for Contribution.
 Running through the first four needs, it seems evident that they build towards us being whole and ready to meet the fifth need of Growth.
 It’s Growth that acquires us something of true value, that makes us develop the strengths, talents and purpose we were uniquely gifted with into something that…we can give away.